DEMON1A/Discord-Recon/README.md

 - `.subdomains` - Collect Subdomains
 - `.nuclei` - Perform Nuclei Scan On Collected Subdomains

-## Don't Have a Server To Host The Bot?
+## Don't Have a Server To Host The Bot? :worried:
 - I Did Already Run The Bot On My Own Discord Server, You Can Join Using This URL: https://discord.gg/nvd2KMKB.
 But For Now, gitGraber Results Are Only Available For Supporters.
 And Some Other Scans Including The New Functions Will Be Like That.
 Supprting Discord Recon Will Give You Lifetime Access To The Bot.
 We Use The Donations To Upgrade The Server Resources So We Will Be Able To Add More Features.
 So We Need To Limit Bot Access.

-## Suggest New Tool Support?
+## Suggest New Tool Support? :boom:
 - Sure You Can.
 Just Open an Issue With The Tool Name.
 And It Will Be Added In Both.
 The Source Code And The Our Discord Server.

+## Found This Tool Helpful? :heartbeat:
+- In case you see that this tool is helpful. supporting the developer will be great. but not recommended in the current time. otherwise, i will be really thankful if you give this repo a star :star:. stars helps the project to be visible to more people.